 In addition to understanding the current uses in the study area, an analysis of the existing public and private infrastructure that serves the area is necessary in order to determine potential impacts on these services by future development.
 The study area is well served by public infrastructure and facilities.
-New or expanding developments could take advantage of existing infrastructure in the vicinity, but depending on the scale and location of development, county services could be significantly impacted.
+New or expanding developments could take advantage of existing infrastructure, but the scale and location of development could significantly impact county services.
 Adequate infrastructure is in place for development under the existing zoning; however, potential impacts to services and facilities would be closely evaluated with any rezoning or development plan brought forward.
-Advance consideration should be given to land acquisition and capital improvement funding to ensure any growth within the study area is commensurate with continuing the current level of public services and facilities serving the community.
+Advance consideration should be given to land acquisition and capital improvement funding to ensure any growth within the study area is commensurate with continuing the current level of services and facilities serving the community.